Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Scalable kernel solvers for quantum chemistry

-with the kernel $K_\lambda = K + \lambda I_n$ and atomic force labels $\pmb{y}$.
-Using the solution $\pmb{\alpha}$, force predictions for new input conformations can be queried via kernel ridge regression~\cite{chmiela2022iterativesgdml}. \Cref{eq:linear_system} is typically solved analytically in closed-form, which requires storage of the full matrix at a memory complexity of $\mathcal{O}(n^2)$ and cubic runtime cost $\mathcal{O}(n^3)$.
-Following this approach, memory complexity is the bottleneck and prevents scalability to large system sizes or numbers of training points.
-Iterative solvers can overcome these limitations by solving the optimization problem numerically using gradient descent, which only relies on evaluations of matrix-vector products~\cite{chmiela2022iterativesgdml, freitas2005fast, hestenes1952methods, kim2005iterative, Gardner2018_GPyTorch, srinivasan2014preconditioned, rudi2017falkon, Wang_oneMillionDataPoints}.
-The restriction to matrix-vector products remedies the memory constraint as no matrix needs to be stored explicitly~\cite{hackbusch1994iterative, saad2003iterative}.
-Since $K$ is PSD, the linear system can be solved with the conjugate gradient (CG) algorithm, which is more efficient than plain gradient descent~\cite{hestenes1952methods}.
-The CG iteratively constructs a Krylov subspace based on the current residual (approximation error) and enforcing conjugacy with respect to all previous search directions.
-This leads to efficient steps towards the solution $\pmb{\alpha}$, with a theoretically guaranteed convergence in (at most) linear $\# \leq n$ time, i.e., $\mathcal{O}(\# \, n^2)$.
-Depending on the spectral properties of the kernel matrix, super-linear convergence in $\# \ll n$ is often achieved in practice~\cite{van1986rate,axelsson2000sublinear,beckermann2001superlinear}.
-In particular, the condition number (ratio of largest to smallest singular value) and the characteristic eigenvalue decay is decisive for the overall performance of this algorithm.
+\Cref{eq:linear_system} is typically solved analytically in closed-form, which requires storage of the full matrix at a memory complexity of $\mathcal{O}(n^2)$ and cubic runtime cost $\mathcal{O}(n^3)$.
+Following this approach, memory complexity is the bottleneck in kernel-based methods, which prevents them to scale to large system sizes or numbers of training points.
+Iterative solvers can overcome these limitations by solving the optimization problem numerically, using gradient descent.
+Gradient descent only relies on evaluations of matrix-vector products~\cite{chmiela2022iterativesgdml, freitas2005fast, hestenes1952methods, kim2005iterative, Gardner2018_GPyTorch, srinivasan2014preconditioned, rudi2017falkon, Wang_oneMillionDataPoints} and thus remedies the memory constraint, as no matrix needs to be stored explicitly~\cite{hackbusch1994iterative, saad2003iterative}.
+Since $K$ is PSD, the linear system can be solved using the conjugate gradient (CG) algorithm, which is more efficient than plain gradient descent optimization~\cite{hestenes1952methods}.
+The CG algorithm enforces conjugacy between optimization steps and thereby iteratively constructs a basis for the Krylov subspace of the kernel matrix with respect to the labels $\pmb{y}$.
+This leads to a rapid progression towards the solution $\pmb{\alpha}$, with a theoretically guaranteed convergence in (at most) linear time $\mathcal{O}(\# \, n^2)$, with $\# \leq n$.
+Depending on the spectral properties, i.e. the effective numerical rank of the kernel matrix, super-linear convergence in $\# \ll n$ is often achievable in practice~\cite{van1986rate,axelsson2000sublinear,beckermann2001superlinear}.
+In particular, the condition number (given by the ratio of largest to smallest singular value) and the eigenvalue decay-rate are the decisive properties that determine the overall performance of this algorithm.